CEE-4540/python-tutorial-juandirection/AguaClara Water Treatment Plant Design/Juan_logbook.md

 # Logbook for Spring 2018 CEE 4540 Updates

 This file will contain weekly updates into my work.
-All changes will be pushed to the `Juan_class_book_work` branch.
+All changes will be pushed to a non-master branch, and I will only have one branch at a time for whatever project I am working on.
 Every week (the day depends on my work schedule that week), I will send Monroe an email containing a link to this file's page on GitHub in addition to supplementary material.
 For example, this first week I will send him the example of the 'extra' slides for his viewing pleasure (or displeasure).

+***
+##List of Ideas and Concerns
+1. It is not ideal to have both a confluence and a GitHub page that contain course resources.
+This will confuse students very much, they will be unable to find or unwilling to look for the simple things, and they will pester the TAs.
+**Ambitious idea: Move everything to GitHub**
+Confluence, in all its glory, is not well liked by students and has a tendency to get very messy.
+Despite the fact that it seems like the perfect tool, I've only every heard complaints from student, both in AguaClara and 4540.
+    - This is a huge task.
+2.

 ***